paulaamaya/notebook-sql/sql-notes.md

 Structured Query Language (SQL) is a declarative programming language that allows you to create,manipulate, and share data specifically from Relational Database Systems (RDBMS).

 **Database:** Systematic collection of data.
 Their main goal id to organize large amounts of data that can be quickly retrieved.
 They must **compact, well-strucutred, and efficient**.
+- The type of data contained in a field is pre-set in its creation
+- Data is stored in table records, not individual cells
+- All calculations and operations are done after data retrieval

 **Database Management System (DBMS):** A collection of programs that enables users to access a database, munipulate data, and helps in the representation of data.
 It also helps control access to the database by various users.